During Covid-19 pandemic we remain in operation on a reduced schedule. We appreciate your patience with any delays in shipment of your order.

 solvents, additives, or colorants are used in the manufacturing process.

-Polyethylene microspheres are hydrophobic and need to be coated with a
+Polyethylene microspheres are hydrophobic and suspend easily in oil-based solutions.
+They can also be suspended in aqueous solution if coated with a

 surfactant prior to suspending in water.
-We recommend Tween 80 or Tween 20 Surfactants.
+We recommend using Tween 80 or Tween 20 Surfactants.

 Other colors, sizes and grades of polyethylene spherical particles are available:Polyethylene Microspheres (Colors, Fluorescent, Phosphorescent, Barium Sulfate)